game-ci/unity-builder/CONTRIBUTING.md

 #### Windows users

 Make sure your editor and terminal that run the tests are set to `Powershell 7` or above with `Git's Unix tools for Windows` installed.
-Some tests require you to be able to run `sh` and other unix commands.
+This is because some tests require you to be able to run `sh` and other unix commands.

 #### License